 Horticultural therapy uses plants and gardening to support therapy, rehabilitation, and restoration both individually and in community.
-In my specific practice, I develop and facilitate horticultural activities that responds to collective trauma and violence held in individual bodies, centering somatics and a healing justice framework.1 While I am currently in the process of developing curriculum and practices for survivors of sexual violence as well as for individuals who have experienced trauma to the physical body, I also bring horticultural therapy practices to working in community with the understanding that personal transformation = social transformation.
+In my specific practice, I develop and facilitate gardening and plant-based activities that responds to collective trauma and violence held in individual bodies, centering somatics and a healing justice framework.1 While I am currently in the process of developing curriculum and practices for survivors of sexual violence as well as for individuals with childhood trauma, I also bring horticultural therapy practices to working in community with the understanding that personal transformation = social transformation, and that healing is for everyone.
+Yes, when we work towards healing personally, we do so collectively.

 The below documentation is that of bringing horticultural therapy practices in public and common spaces.
 I am working on sharing a toolkit for horticultural therapy for individual and group uses, but please reach out to me in the interim to collaborate or for specific questions.2

 I draw from both metaphor and embodied practice to create and facilitate horticultural therapy activities that nurture reflection, rehabilitation, and self-seeing in equal measure.
-For example, participants may find a resonance in the metaphors of seed dispersal while also affirming their own agency through germinating a seed and watching its growth.
+For example, participants may find a resonance in the metaphors of seed dispersal while also affirming their own agency through germinating a seed and watching its growth in seed-starting.
 Goals in horticultural therapy may be social-emotional, physical, cognitive, interpersonal, or sensory.
 I typically center themes that utilize ethnobotany, herbal arts, gardening, plant morphology and behavior, and a general attuning to nature as teacher.
+Horticultural therapy activities range from starting seeds while goal-setting, to full-bodied weeding, to harvesting and preparing meals centered in community connection.

 “Ten times a day something happens to me like this – some strengthening throb of amazement – some good sweet empathic ping and swell.
 This is the first, the wildest and the wisest thing I know: that the soul exists and is built entirely out of attentiveness.” – Mary Oliver